Alternatives

 Comments

-12 Responses to “Alternatives”
+14 Responses to “Highlights”

-1. Lisa Sharkey says:
+2. Lisa Sharkey says:

 Bravo Alastair!
 Brilliant concept!

-2. Mexico in China, China in Guatemala, Guatemala in Lithuania, Lithuania in South Africa, South Africa in Canada, Canada in Mexico: that’s what’s so refreshing about your connection concept, Alasdair.
+3. Mexico in China, China in Guatemala, Guatemala in Lithuania, Lithuania in South Africa, South Africa in Canada, Canada in Mexico: that’s what’s so refreshing about your connection concept, Alasdair.
 It decentralizes the medium of photography from the historically self-anointed and self-propelling power centers of the photographic world and reaches out to new sources of continuum and inspiration thus making our lens based medium, still rightfully called photography, the art of everyone as well as an art with massive potential to bring nations as individual entities together.

-3. Hi Alasdair,
+4. Hi Alasdair,

 this is a great and very informative website.